renpy/renpy/sphinx/source/quickstart.rst

 ::

     label start:

-        "I'll ask her..."
+        "Sylvie" "Hi there!
+How was class?"

-        "Me" "Um... will you..."
+        "Me" "Good..."
-        "Me" "Will you be my artist for a visual novel?"

-        "Silence."
-        "She is shocked, and then..."

-        "Sylvie" "Sure, but what is a \"visual novel?\""
+        "I can't bring myself to admit that it all went in one ear and out the other."

+        "Me" "Are you going home now?
+Wanna walk back with me?"

+        "Sylvie" "Sure!"

-This is perhaps one of the simplest Ren'Py games.
-It doesn't include any pictures or anything like that, but it does show a conversation between the two characters.
+This is a very simple Ren'Py game.
+It doesn't include any pictures or music, but it does show a conversation between two characters, and a line of narration.

-To try this out, go into the launcher, select the "My Question Project", and choose "script.rpy" from under Edit File.
-Ren'Py may ask you to select a text editor, after which it will download the editor you select.
-When it finishes, script.rpy will open in an editor.
-Erase everything in script.rpy, as we're starting from scratch, so you don't need what's there.
-Copy the example above into script.rpy, and save it.
+To try this out, from the top screen of the launcher select "My Question" project, and then choose "script.rpy" from under Edit File.
+If this is your first time, Ren'Py will ask you to select an editor (we recommend Editra for first time creators), and will download the editor you choose.
+Then it will open the script file in the editor.

+Once the editor opens, erase everything in script.rpy.
+We're starting from scratch, so you don't need what's there.
+Copy the example above into script.ry, and save it.

 You're now ready to run this example.
 Go back to the launcher, and choose "Launch Project".
 Ren'Py will start up.
 Notice how, without any